egillanton/da-gui/README.md

 ## 1 Introduction

 DA-GUI is a Web GUI that runs on top of a Flask Web Server.
-For user interation, it uses Amazon Polly for speech synthesis and Google Web API for speech recognition.
+For user interaction, it uses Amazon Polly for speech synthesis and Google Web API for speech recognition.
-This project is implemented in Icelandic.
+This implementation is in Icelandic.
+The code and comments are in English.

 ## 2 Setup